 How Does A Fat Transfer Work?

-A fat transfer works with the surgeon performing liposuction on a "donor site"—usually the stomach or thighs—to extract fat through a small incision and using a cannula.
+A fat transfer works with the surgeon performing liposuction on a "donor site" — usually the stomach or thighs — to extract fat through a small incision and using a cannula.
 “You don’t need to be particularly heavy to have this done,” says Michael Frederick, MD, a board certified plastic surgeon in Palm Beach, FL.
 “There are very few people I can’t get any fat out of.”
 Then, the doctor rinses the fat to remove broken fat cells, oils, and other things that might be mucking it up.
 (There are a few different rinsing techniques; Jason Bloom, MD, a board certified facial plastic surgeon at the Main Line Center for Laser Surgery in Ardmore, PA, uses Puregraft, which resembles an IV bag with filters in it.)
-The doctor injects the rinsed fat into areas of the body that you’d like to be a little fuller, like your butt, breasts, and face.
+The doctor injects the rinsed fat into areas of the body that you’d like to be a little fuller, like your butt, breasts, or face.
 This may sound intense, but as cosmetic procedures go, it's pretty straightforward and done under local anesthesia.
 You might experience some soreness and swelling in the area where fat was extracted, but it will only last for a few days.

 The first major perk of fat grafting is that you’re getting a two-for-one deal here: reducing body fat in one area and enhancing another, all in one appointment.
 You can even have your harvested fat injected into more than one part of the body at a time.
 Patients also like that it’s a natural way to create volume; instead of having a foreign substance inserted into your body (like silicone breast implants or synthetic facial filler, you’re using your own fat.
 This reduces the chances of rejection or allergic reaction and can produce more natural-looking (and feeling) results.
 Plus, the results are permanent, as opposed to synthetic fillers that only last a few months.
 “There is retention of 70 to 75 percent after five years,” says Dr. Bloom.